Kadarius Toney: 2024 season

 On May 2, 2024, the Chiefs declined the fifth-year option on Toney's contract, making him a free agent after the 2024 season.

 On August 27, Toney was released by the Chiefs.

 Cleveland Browns

-On September 9, 2024, Toney signed with the Cleveland Browns’ practice squad.
+On September 9, 2024, Toney signed with the Cleveland Browns' practice squad.
 On December 7, he was promoted to the active roster.
 Following his performance in Week 14 against the Pittsburgh Steelers where he muffed a punt and had a taunting penalty, Toney was released on December 10.

+In 2025, Toney announced his retirement on an Instagram live.
+He stated on that live that he would retire from the sport entirely to pursue his rapping career.

 Legal issues

+On August 1st, 2018, Toney was arrested in Florida because police found a loaded AR-15 in the back of his car during a traffic stop.
+According to him he was carrying it around for "protection from locals".

 On February 6, 2025, Toney was arrested in Georgia on one count of aggravated assault and one count of obstructing 911 calls.
 Toney had allegedly strangled a woman in Georgia on January 14, 2025.
 A warrant was issued for his arrest on January 15, and his bail was set at $25,000 for each count.
-The day of his arrest, he would be released after paying a $50,000 bail.
+The day of his arrest, he was released after paying a $50,000 bail.